SraddhaBhattacharjee/SOEN6441--Sequence-Diagram-Generator-in-AspectJ/README.md

 Goal: The created application demonstrates monitoring the execution of a scenario in the base application and saves data in a text file.

-Source Program developed using :
+Source Program developed using : Java

 Aspect Program developed using: AspectJ